-Over the course of the convention, Gouverneur Morris has lost every single debate, discussion, argument and point.
-It would be hard to find any single man who had less successful direct influence on the direction of the debates.
+Over the course of the convention, Gouverneur Morris has lost every single debate, discussion, argument, and point.
+It would be hard to find any single man who had a less successful direct influence on the direction of the debates.
 Everything that he wanted or stood for in the new government had been defeated.

-Now, as the work draws to its close, the convention turns to the one man in whom they have utmost confidence to stitch together the final document.
+Now, as the work draws to its close, the convention turns to the one man in whom they have the utmost confidence to stitch together the final document.

-And that man, is Gouvernor Morris.
+And that man is Gouverneur Morris.

 When all is said and done, it is Ben Franklin who rises to the moment.
 His words of self-sacrifice and putting the nation ahead of oneself ring in our hearts even today.
-And most of all, lets us astonish our enemies.
+And most of all, let us astonish our enemies.

 As August fades into September, General Washington is feeling pretty upbeat about how things are going.
 At least one delegate believes that they will be done “i9n three weeks time.”
 Others aren’t so ready to finish things without getting their say.
 Every attempt to resolve the matter of the Presidency is met with an objection and a move to delay.